 What happens in court?

-- find out which room your hearing is taking place in.
+- find out exactly where the hearing is taking place

 Who will be at the hearing?